wisdal/diagnose-and-explain/README.md

 (most reports are associated with 2 or more images representing frontal and lateral views).

 ## Model architecture
 Our model uses a CNN-LSTM to generate words.
 Features extracted from a CNN model are encoded and used by an hierarchical RNN to generate paragraphs sentence by sentence.
 We use an attention mechanism at many levels of the decoding stage to extract visual and semantic features.
-These are used to guide the word decoder and provide additional context.
+These are used to guide the word decoder and provide additional context to the language model.

 ## Training on Cloud TPU